Writing community slang, phrases and acronyms

 - Book hangover: An emotional slump after reading a book.
 It prevents the reader from moving on to another book straight away.

 - DNF: Did not finish.
-Refers to a book a reader couldn’t complete.
+Refers to being unable to complete a book to the end.

-- Feels: The overwhelming emotions/feelings you get when you read or finish a book.
+- Feels: The overwhelming emotions/feelings you get from a book.

 - GR: Goodreads.